gitbls/sdm/Docs/Disk-Encryption.md

 ## SSH and initramfs

 If the Pi is *headless* (no keyboard/video/mouse) it is quite difficult (OK, it's impossible or close to it) to unlock the rootfs partition.
+There are two solutions that you can use with sdm's encrypted rootfs support.
+You can:

+* Use a USB Keyfile Disk (described in the next section).
-To address this, you can enable SSH in the initramfs.
+* Enable SSH in the initramfs.
 When the system boots you can SSH into the initramfs and you'll be prompted for the rootfs unlock passphrase.
 After you enter it correctly, the system boot will proceed.

 SSH can also be used during the initial rootfs encryption process, discussed in the next section.
 Everything works exactly the same as if you are sitting on the console, with the exception that log entries (e.g. plugging in a disk) do not show up in the SSH session.